minicomp/ed/documentation.md

 (For beginners)

 Ed is a Jekyll theme.
 That means you will need some familiarity with Jekyll to take advantage of its full potential.
-While running a Jekyll is a bit more involved than Wordpress and other similar tools, the payoff in the long term is worth the effort to learn it.
+While running a Jekyll site is a bit more involved than Wordpress and other similar tools, the payoff in the long term is worth the effort to learn it.
 If you are new to Jekyll I recommend you take a look at ["How (and Why) to Generate a Static Website Using Jekyll"](http://chronicle.com/blogs/profhacker/jekyll1/60913) at ProfHacker, and the excellent [Jekyll documentation](http://jekyllrb.com/) to start getting a sense of how it works.

 Once you have gone through these tutorials, you can get started using Ed by using the sample texts provided with your own texts.
 You will probably also want to change the `_config.yml` file to add your own personal information and a site title and description of your choice. to make new texts, simply copy any one of the sample texts as a new file in the `_posts` folder.
 Remember to always use the jekyll convention for naming posts `yyyy-mm-dd-filename.md`.
 You should also make sure that all your texts have the YAML front matter (the information at the top of the file).
 Ex: